 | Good address in Deia

-- C’as Patro March – From the village you can go to Cala Deià which is a small rocky cove with a pebble beach.
+- C’as Patro March – From the village, you can go to Cala Deià, a small rocky cove with a pebble beach.
 We ate there at the C’as Patro March restaurant, overlooking the clear blue waters of the cala.
-This unpretentious place attracts quite a few visitors for its deliciously fresh fish dishes and tapas.
+This unpretentious place attracts many visitors for its deliciously fresh fish dishes and tapas.